Gun violence in the United States: Gun ownership

-The Congressional Research Service in 2009 estimated there were 310 million firearms in the U.S., not including weapons owned by the military.
+The Congressional Research Service in 2009 estimated that among US population of 306 million people, there were 310 million firearms in the U.S., not including military armaments.
 Of these, 114 million were handguns, 110 million were rifles, and 86 million were shotguns.
-In that same year, the Census bureau stated the population of people in the U.S. at 306 million.

 Accurate figures for civilian gun ownership are difficult to determine.
-While the number of guns in civilian hands has been on the increase, the percentage of Americans and American households who claim to own guns has been in long-term decline, according to the General Social Survey.
-It found that gun ownership by households has declined steadily from about half, in the late 1970s and early 1980s, down to 32% in 2015.
-The percentage of individual owners declined from 31% in 1985 to 22% in 2014.
+The percentage of Americans and American households who claim to own guns has been in long-term decline, according to the General Social Survey poll.
+It found that gun ownership by households may have declined from about half, in the late 1970s and early 1980s, down to 32% in 2015.
+The percentage of individual owners may have declined from 31% in 1985 to 22% in 2014.

 Gun ownership figures are generally estimated via polling, by such organizations as the General Social Survey (GSS), Harris Interactive, and Gallup.
 There are significant disparities in the results across polls by different organizations, calling into question their reliability.
-In Gallup's 1972 survey, 43% reported having a gun in their home, while GSS's 1973 survey resulted in 49% reporting a gun in the home; in 1993, Gallup's poll results were 51%, while GSS's 1994 poll showed 43%.
+In Gallup's 1972 survey, 43% reported having a gun in their home.
+GSS's 1973 survey resulted in 49% reporting a gun in the home.
+In 1993, Gallup's poll results were 51%.
+GSS's 1994 poll showed 43%.
 In 2012, Gallup's survey showed 47% of Americans reporting having a gun in their home, while the GSS in 2012 reports 34%.
+In 2018 it was estimated that U.S. civilians own 393 million firearms, and that 40% to 42% of the households in the country have at least one gun.
+However, record gun sales followed in the subsequent years.